OSEA Collective Bargaining Agreement

 The employee will be paid straight time for a minimum of two (2) hours or Any hours paid in excess of forty (40) will be compensated at time-and-a-half. |

-Paid Holiday or Unscheduled Closure |
+| Paid Holiday or Unscheduled Closure |

-Remote Work |
+| Remote Work |

-The employee will be paid for actual time worked at a rate of time and one half for a minimum of thirty (30) minutes.
-Any hours paid in excess of forty (40) will be compensated at time-and-a-half. |
+The employee will be paid for actual time worked at a rate of time-and-a-half Any hours paid in excess of forty (40) will be compensated at time-and-a-half. |

-I. ATTENDANCE AT REQUIRED Workshops
+J. ATTENDANCE AT REQUIRED Workshops

-Where the District requires classified employees to attend workshops, seminars, conferences, courses, or other training sessions, employees will be compensated as follows:
+1. Where the District requires classified employees to attend workshops, seminars, conferences, courses, or other training sessions, employees will be compensated as follows:

-- The District will compensate at the employee’s regular straight time hourly rate for all hours spent by the employee in actual attendance at the specific function required.
-Maximum pay for a full day spent at a conference is normally limited to eight (8) hours unless the required activity takes place after completion by the employee of a full day’s work on his/her regular job.
+spent by the employee in actual attendance at the specific function required.
+Maximum pay for a full day spent at a conference is normally limited to eight (8) hours unless the required activity takes place after completion by the employee of a full day’s work on their regular job.
 Where such hours exceed forty (40) in one week, the District will pay such hours spent in the required activity at the rate of time and one-half the employee’s regular straight time hourly rate or instead grant compensatory time off during the remainder of the employee’s pay period.

-When a particular license, certification, permit or credential is required of an employee as a prerequisite to employment in a particular position, the employee will not be compensated for time spent in attending workshops, seminars, conferences, courses, or other training sessions which are required to meet or renew such qualifications when the employee has voluntarily accepted such position.
+prerequisite to employment in a particular position, the employee will not be compensated for time spent in attending workshops, seminars, conferences, courses, or other training sessions which are required to meet or renew such qualifications when the employee has voluntarily accepted such position.
 The employee may apply for tuition reimbursement for the costs of such training under provisions of Article 20.

-j. mileage allowance for personal vehicles
+K. mileage allowance for personal vehicles

-The District shall reimburse any classified employee for all authorized miles driven on behalf of the District required either as part of his/her regularly assigned duties or any special assignment, provided the employee makes suitable accounting for such authorized mileage on the District’s form and subject to the prior approval of the employee’s supervisor.
+- The District shall reimburse any classified employee for all authorized miles driven on behalf of the District required either as part of their regularly assigned duties or any special assignment, provided the employee makes suitable accounting for such authorized mileage on the District’s form and subject to the prior approval of the employee’s supervisor.

-The employee assumes all liability including:
+- The employee assumes all liability including:

 - Loss or theft of personal property;